Ramsi-K/notebookify/README.md

 3. **Flexibility in Tools**:
    - Experimenting with libraries helped identify the best solutions.

-## Known Issues
+### Known Issues

-1. **Interactive Outputs**:
+#### Interactive Outputs

-   - Plotly and widget outputs are not fully rendered in Markdown.
+- Some interactive visualizations (e.g., widgets, Plotly) are not fully supported.
-2. **Conversion Time**:
-   - Processing large notebooks can be slow.
-3. **Colab-Specific Rendering Quirks**:
+- Temporary Solution: Convert Plotly outputs to static images using the `plotly.io` module.

+#### Colab-Specific Quirks

-   - Inline images fail, interactive outputs are unsupported, and text wrapping issues occur.
+- Inline images and Markdown rendering have known issues in Google Colab.
+- Some unsupported outputs may appear as empty placeholders.

+#### Batch Processing

+- Processing large batches of notebooks can result in slower performance due to redundant folder creation and cleanup.

+#### Unsupported MIME Types

+- Custom or rarely used MIME types are not rendered in the Markdown output.
+These are logged for user reference but require manual handling.

+### Future Improvements

+- Enhance support for interactive outputs with extensions or custom rendering.
+- Implement better performance optimizations for batch processing.
+- Explore integration with other cloud storage platforms (e.g., AWS, Dropbox).

 ## Future Plans